MazamaScience/MazamaCoreUtils/README.md

 ## Background

-The MazamaCoreUtils package was created by MazamaScience to regularize our work building R packages and R-based web services focused on environmental monitoring data.
+The MazamaCoreUtils package was created by MazamaScience to regularize our work building R packages, data processing pipelines and web services focused on environmental monitoring data.

 The main goal of this package is to create an internally standardized set of functions that we can use in various systems that are being run operationally.